Peippo1/marketing-analytics-pipeline/README.md

 ## 🔜 Next Steps

-- [ ] Complete ETL pipeline and convert to reusable scripts
+- [x] Complete ETL pipeline and convert to reusable scripts
-- [ ] Run exploratory analysis on customer behavior
+- [x] Run exploratory analysis on customer behavior
 - [ ] Build segmentation or response model
 - [ ] Deploy dashboard for insights
+- [ ] Add unit tests for pipeline components
+- [ ] Schedule daily pipeline using Airflow
+- [ ] Containerize with Docker for local + cloud execution